BlueNinjar/NinjaEssentials/readme.md

-Ninja Essentials
+# Ninja Essentials

 This is my first Bukkit plugin.
 This plugin adds some basic stuff that I was going to use on my own server.
 All feedback will be taken on board.
+Ideas will be added if felt like they should be!